iulianpro/discover-transylvania/README.md

 * To easy use a map to get an idea of where I can travel;
 * To can send a message if I want to find out more details about this destination;

-Mark Q: *"I like to spend my vacations in less crowded places, in rustic places, where I can meet ordinary people, observe their daily habits, know the history of the places, the crafts kept from generation to generation, which is why such website that can provide good clues about such travel destination is great."*
+**Mark Q**: *"I like to spend my vacations in less crowded places, in rustic places, where I can meet ordinary people, observe their daily habits, know the history of the places, the crafts kept from generation to generation, which is why such website that can provide good clues about such travel destination is great."*

-Shellby S: *"Nowadays, it is quite difficult to find a source of disinterested information and documentation, when the big trusts in this market promote their services through an aggressive marketing policy, selling more or less real promotions. .
+**Shellby S**: *"Nowadays, it is quite difficult to find a source of disinterested information and documentation, when the big trusts in this market promote their services through an aggressive marketing policy, selling more or less real promotions. .
 That's why I appreciate such a website that can offer you good tips for your next vacation destination."*

 #### Website owner goals